GERD (Gastroesophageal Reflux Disease) in Children

 What is gastroesophageal reflux disease (GERD)?

-Gastroesophageal reflux occurs when food, liquid, or acid from your child's stomach backs up into his or her esophagus.
 GERD is reflux that occurs more than 2 times a week for a few weeks.
-It usually causes heartburn and other symptoms.
+Reflux means acid and food in your child's stomach back up into his or her esophagus.
 GERD can cause other health problems over time if it is not treated.

 What causes GERD?

-GERD often occurs when the lower muscle (sphincter) of your child's esophagus does not close properly.
+GERD often happens because the lower muscle (sphincter) of your child's esophagus does not close properly.
 The sphincter normally opens to let food into the stomach.
 It then closes to keep food and stomach acid in the stomach.
 If the sphincter does not close properly, food and stomach acid may back up (reflux) into the esophagus.
 The following may also increase your child's risk for GERD:

 - Neurological disorders such as cerebral palsy